Can you really learn to be a bookkeeper online, even with no classroom time?

 Depending on what kind of diploma, certification, or degree you’re going to school for, you can expect to spend 2-4 years going to a traditional college.

 Bookkeeper Launch is a robust course with hours of training and exercises.
-The course typically takes about 10 weeks to complete, but it is self-paced so some students may take less or more time.
+The course typically takes about ten weeks to complete, but it is self-paced, so some students may take less or more time.

 While neither avenue is a “get rich overnight” scenario, with Bookkeeper Launch, you can feasibly get your bookkeeping business up and running within a few months.

-Bookkeeper Launch also offers unlimited email support and a private Facebook group where students can ask questions and seek out support from the moderators, members of the Student Support Team and fellow bookkeepers.
+Bookkeeper Launch also offers unlimited email support and a private Facebook group where students can ask questions and seek advice from the moderators, Student Support Team, and fellow bookkeepers.

 Some corporations want to see a diploma or degree on your resume before they hire you, and this is one area where going to a traditional college can have an advantage.

-Bookkeeper Launch does offer a certificate of completion which you can put on your resume, but it may not carry the same weight as a formal degree or diploma from a college.
+Bookkeeper Launch offers a certificate of completion that you can put on your resume, but it may not carry the same weight as a college’s formal degree or diploma.

 How Much Money Can You Make as a Beginner Bookkeeper?

-While salaries are wide-ranging, according to the Bureau of Labor Statistics, the average salary of bookkeepers in the US is $36,120, with over 50% of them earning $34,740 or more.
+While salaries are wide-ranging, according to the Bureau of Labor Statistics, the average salary of bookkeepers in the US is $41,230, with over 10% of bookkeepers even earning $62,410 or more.